frc971/training-2025/tasks/lesson2-indexer-task/README.md

 # Lesson 2: Intro to WPILib Indexer Task

-# DO NOT CONTINUE IN THIS LESSON WITHOUT READING THE [WIKI](https://github.com/frc971/training-2025/wiki/Lesson-2:-Intro-to-WPILib)
+# IMPORTANT: DO NOT ATTEMPT TO SOLVE THIS TASK WITHOUT READING THE [LESSON ON THE WIKI](https://github.com/frc971/training-2025/wiki/Lesson-2:-Intro-to-WPILib)

 In this task, you'll define a configurable command for the `Indexer` subsystem.
 You'll get hands-on practice with command factories, method chaining, and parameterized command creation.